apptainer/apptainer-userdocs/key_commands.rst

 .. _sec:key_commands:

-{Singularity} 3.2 introduces the abilities to import, export and remove PGP keys following the OpenPGP standard via `GnuPGP (GPG)
+{Singularity} offer the abilities to import, export and remove PGP keys following the OpenPGP standard via `GnuPGP (GPG)
 <https://www.gnupg.org/gph/en/manual.html>`_.
 These commands only modify
 the local keyring and are not related to the cloud keystore.